RVirmoors/fred-arditti/README.md

 ## Transform modules

 All modules have 4 inputs (which are summed together), except for X (cross) which has 2 (independent).
-All transform modules have one output.
+All transform modules have one output, except for D and G which are stereo.

 If needed, you can add more instances of an effect by creating e.g. [bpatcher freeze @args 2] etc.